SEPECAT Jaguar: Other operators

 In 1969, while still in the prototype stage of development, formal approaches had been made to Switzerland, India, Japan, Australia, the Netherlands, Belgium, and Germany, promoting the aircraft for sale.
 Japan began negotiations towards licensed production of the Jaguar, but these plans failed in part because of the high royalty payments sought by SEPECAT.
 A proposal for Turkey to construct Jaguars under licence also did not come to fruition.
 Kuwait initially ordered 50 Jaguars and 16 Mirage 5s, but instead chose F1s.
-Pakistan approached SEPECAT after the US refused to sell their aircraft of choice, the LTV A-7 Corsair II, due to an arms embargo; Pakistan eventually opted for Mirage 5s.
+Pakistan approached SEPECAT after the US refused to sell its aircraft of choice, the LTV A-7 Corsair II, due to an arms embargo; Pakistan eventually opted for Mirage 5s.

 Jaguars were successfully sold to a number of overseas countries, India being the largest operator.
 The Jaguar International was an export version which was sold to Ecuador, Nigeria and Oman.
 The Ecuadorian Air Force, the only Latin American export customer, purchased 10 single- and 2 two-seat variants, officially designated Jaguars ES and EB, respectively.
 The first of twelve aircraft arrived in January 1977.
 They were used mainly for ground attack roles and occasionally for air superiority duties during the Cenepa War with Peru in 1995, but the main part of the fleet was held in reserve in case of a wider conflict with the Peruvians.
 Nigeria ordered 13 single-seat SN and 5 two-seat BN variants; SEPECAT delivered the first of these in May 1984.
 A subsequent order for an 18-aircraft second batch was cancelled.
 Some of those in service were withdrawn from operations on the grounds of economy, with the remaining aircraft put up for re-sale.
 The Royal Air Force of Oman ordered 10 single-seat and 2 two-seat variants, designated Jaguars OS and OB, respectively; the first was delivered in March 1977.
 A second identical 12-aircraft order was placed in the mid-1980s; these were joined by two secondhand Indian and RAF examples.
 The last of the Omani aircraft were retired on 6 August 2014.